rocket-pool/docs.rocketpool.net/docs/guides/staking/overview.md

 You deposit 10 ETH and receive 10 rETH back.

 After a few years, the balances on the Beacon Chain grow due to validator rewards.
-Say 128 ETH had been staked with Rocket Pool and the sum of all validator balances on ETH2 was 160 ETH.
+Say 128 ETH had been staked with Rocket Pool and the sum of all validator balances on the Beacon Chain was 160 ETH.
 Then 1 ETH would be worth (128/160) = 0.8 rETH; conversely, 1 rETH would be worth (160/128) = 1.25 ETH.

 At this point, you could trade your 10 rETH back to Rocket Pool's smart contracts and receive 12.5 ETH in return.